OXY2DEV/markview.nvim/Markdown options.md

 ---@class markdown.tables_static
 ---
 ---@field enable boolean
----@field strict boolean When `true`, leading & trailing whitespaces are not considered part of the cell.
+---@field strict boolean When `true`, leading & trailing whitespaces won't be considered part of the cell.
 ---
 ---@field block_decorator boolean Whether to draw top & bottom border.
 ---@field use_virt_lines boolean Whether to use virtual lines for the borders.